TRaSH-Guides/Guides/docs/Radarr/Tips/How-to-setup-language-custom-formats.md

 For this we're going to make use of so called reverse scoring.

-Add the following json to your Radarr/Sonarr with a score of `-10000`.
+Add the following json to your Radarr/Sonarr with a score in your profile of `-10000`.

 ??? example "JSON - [Click to show/hide]"